engity-com/bifroest/docs/reference/authorization/simple.md

 Similar to [`authorizedKeys`](#entry-property-authorizedKeys), but in a dedicated file.

 <<property("password", "Password", "../data-type.md#password", id_prefix="entry-", heading=4)>>
-Password (if user uses interactive or password authentication methods) to be evaluated against.
+Password (if user uses interactive or password authentication method) to be evaluated against.

 ## Context